appelc/Nkhotakota_camera_traps/README.md

 🔗 The model weights file is available to download here: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15994922.svg)](https://doi.org/10.5281/zenodo.15994922) and instructions for performing inference are included below.

-🐘 Images and annotations are published in the [**Nkhotakota Camera Traps**](https://lila.science/datasets/nkhotakota-camera-traps/) project on LILA.science.
+🐘 Images and annotations are published in the [Nkhotakota Camera Traps](https://lila.science/datasets/nkhotakota-camera-traps/) project on LILA BC.

 ------------------------------------------------------------------------